Uganda says to pull out troops from Somalia over Congo charges

 KAMPALA Uganda will tell the United Nations it is withdrawing its forces from military operations in Somalia and other regional hotspots after the world body accused it of supporting Congolese rebels, the security minister said on Friday.

-U.N. diplomats told Reuters the Ugandan delegation, which was led by Ruhakana Rugunda, special envoy and minister of information and communications technology, did not threaten to withdraw troops from international peacekeeping missions during discussions with U.N. officials in New York this week.
+U.N. diplomats told Reuters the Ugandan delegation, which included Foreign Minister Henry Oryem Okello and other senior officials, did not threaten to withdraw troops from international peacekeeping missions during discussions with U.N. officials in New York this week.

 A read-out of the Ugandan delegation's meeting on Friday with Indian Ambassador Hardeep Singh Puri, the president of the U.N.
 Security Council this month, also made no mention of threats to pull out troops.
 The information was made available to Reuters by India's U.N. mission.